SolimanMahm/Complete-Android/NewsApp/README.md

-# NewsCloud App
+# News Cloud

 Discover important news tailored to your interests.
 Select from various category types to stay informed.

-This project showcases:
+## This project showcases:

-	* Material Design UI and RecyclerView.
+ - Material Design UI and RecyclerView.
-	* Retrofit library for fetching data from NewsAPI.
+ - Retrofit library for fetching data from NewsAPI.
-	* Glide library for displaying images from the API.
+ - Glide library for displaying images from the API.